leap-frog-sensetime/fb_self-supervised-challenge/README.md

 details are explained below.

+All the pretrained models and extracted features could be download [here](), extracting code is :

 ### extracting features from pre-training model.

 we use [deeperCluster](https://research.fb.com/publications/unsupervised-pre-training-of-image-features-on-non-curated-data/) as our baseline.
 And fine-tune it on ImageNet-1k.
 You could download our fine-tuned model from [here]().